lzim/mtl/readme.md

 ## _Modeling to Learn_ Videos

-**COMING SOON:** Click on the video thumbnails below to access _MTL_ use case videos that explain the whys and hows of _Modeling to Learn_.
+Click on the video thumbnails below to access _MTL_ use case videos that explain the whys and hows of _Modeling to Learn_.

 ### Why place a _Modeling to Learn 3.7_ consult?